 What’s happening in the body: Stage 4 lung cancer is the most advanced form of the disease.
 In stage 4, the cancer is called metastatic, which means the cancer has spread away from the lungs, or to another part of the body, such as the liver or other organs, or to the fluid in the areas around the lungs or the heart.

 Stage 4 is split into 2 substages: stage 4A and stage 4B

 - Stage 4A: Cancer may have spread within the chest and/or to distant parts of the body as a single tumor

 - Stage 4B: Cancer may have spread to distant parts of the body as multiple tumors

-The goal for your treatment team: At this stage, the goal is to ease any symptoms resulting from the lung cancer.
-Treatments like surgery, chemotherapy and/or radiation therapy, targeted therapy, and immunotherapy may be recommended to relieve and manage symptoms.
+The goal for your healthcare team: At this stage, the goal is to ease any symptoms resulting from the lung cancer and to keep the lung cancer from growing and spreading.
+Treatments like surgery, chemotherapy and/or radiation therapy, targeted therapy , and immunotherapy may be recommended.
+Biomarker testing can help you and your doctor find the best treatment options.
 Talk to your doctor to decide the right treatment option for your specific type of lung cancer.
-You can also learn more about a treatment available for people with EGFR+ stage 4 NSCLC.
+You can also learn more about a treatment available for people with stage 4 EGFR+ NSCLC.

-*Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Non-Small Cell Lung Cancer V.7.2019. © National Comprehensive Cancer Network, Inc. 2019.
+*Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Non-Small Cell Lung Cancer V.8.2020. © National Comprehensive Cancer Network, Inc. 2020.
 All rights reserved.
-Accessed September 20, 2019.
+Accessed October 19, 2020.
 To view the most recent and complete version of the guideline, go online to NCCN.org.